The Internal Hostage: Paying the Ransom to Finally be Seen

 When I got still, read off the credit card, I felt an emerging sense of freedom within.
 A lightness in my chest offering hope and possibility.
 While a manic buzz faintly lingered in my body, whispering: What the hell did I just do?

 In any specialized trauma therapy training, there is always a therapist crying in the corner.
 I am that therapist.
-We have to practice the techniques we plan to utilize in sessions, but I never anticipated the excavation of the deep wounds I’d be facing down when joining a business intensive.
+We have to practice the techniques we plan to utilize in sessions.
+I never anticipated the excavation of the deep wounds I’d be facing down when joining a business intensive.

 I thought I had done a lot of my work.
 HA!